 Why are some mice and people monogamous?
 And, why are monogamous fathers better at parenting?
 In a study led by Hopi Hoekstra and postdocs, Andrés Bendesky and Jean-Marc Lassance, the answer points to a genetic basis for parental care in monogamous parents that can elvolve independently in males and females.
-Read more about The Genetic Basis of Parental Care
+The study published in the latest issue of Nature… Read more about The Genetic Basis of Parental Care

 Postdocs, Rosa Fernandez and Ana Lucia Tourinho, former graduate student, Prashant P. Sharma and Gonzalo Giribet used transcriptomics on the broadest taxonomic sampling to shed light on the harvestmen (Opiliones) interrelationships.
 As well, they pieced together an overview of the general biogeographic patterns of the ancient arthropod group that dates back at least to the times of Pangea.
-Read more about The Giribet Lab Sheds Light on The Opiliones Tree of Life
+Their study was published in the recent issue of… Read more about The Giribet Lab Sheds Light on The Opiliones Tree of Life

 Postdoctoral Fellow, Gerard Talavera (Naomi Pierce Lab) has published his discovery of mass migration and breeding of the painted lady butterfly, Vanessa cardui, between Europe and central Africa in the Biological Journal of the Linnean Society.